 Death Star Canteen

 Needless to say, any Brisbane cafe that reps as an ode to one of the most iconic comedy sketches of ALL time, gets our vote.
 Death Star Canteen is littered with Star Wars decor (yes, the Darth Vader cookies are delicious.
 Eat 10), but importantly, they do a mean-ass coffee and some great classic brekfast dishes (scrambled eggs, avo on toast, big brekky—you catch our drift).
 And, yes, there is penne arrabbiatta on the menu.

-This little known Brisbane CBD café serves one of the city's best breakfast menus, from Monday to Friday.
+This specialty coffee café serves one of the city's best breakfast menus from Monday to Friday.
 Sure it's simple, but simple, honest chow is what you need before your daily grind gets going.
-Think avocado and sourdough toast with dukkah, sourdough pancakes with pepe saya crème fraiche and fruit, and a hot smoked salmon rillette with a boiled egg and toast.
+Think avocado and sourdough toast with dukkah, house made honey granola and classic eggs on toast.
 Strauss also have green smoothies and a good range of teas to get your day started right, or exceptional coffee to get your day started even better.

 Love toast?
 Us too.
 But finding the perfect slice in the Brisbane City is not easy.
-You might know The Gresham as a great spot for an after-work drink or three, but this Brisbane CBD bar also do breakfast and a cracking cup of jo.
-Their breakfast menu celebrates all that is good about bread of the grilled variety, and includes seven types of toast (SEVEN!), including our fave variety avo' on toast.
-They also serve delish' Danishes and muffins, and offer breakfast specials, like coffee and toast for only $5.
+You might know The Gresham as a great spot for an after-work drink or three, but this Brisbane CBD bar also do breakfast and a cracking cup of joe.
+Their breakfast menu celebrates all that is good about toasties, including a Reuben, classic ham and cheese, and a beef brisket toastie with jahlsberg, caramelised onion, roasted peppers and Walter's steak sauce.
+They also serve delish' croissants, faithful avo smash, and 'the Colonel's blend' of Silipo coffee.